uol-feps-soc-comp3931-project-2425/individual-project-rubayeaAlketbi/README.md

 All implementation, preprocessing, training, and evaluation are contained in **a single Jupyter notebook** for simplicity and reproducibility.

 ---
+## 📁 Repository Structure

+The repository is organized as follows:
+- ├── TMod_UNET.ipynb # Main Jupyter notebook containing preprocessing, training, and evaluation
+- ├── /logs/ # Directory to store training logs and performance metrics
+- └── README.md # Project documentation and usage instructions (this file)

+> ✅ **Note:**
+> - All experiment variants (Di-modal, Tri-modal, Quad-modal) are handled inside `TMod_UNET.ipynb`.
+> - Trained models and logs are automatically saved into their respective folders after each training session.
+---

 ## 🗂️ Dataset Access